kodjunkie/onesignal-php-sdk/docs/README.md

 ### Configuration

-**NOTE:** Providing your `app_id` is beneficial if you're working with a single `OneSignal` app and don't want to provide it all the time for endpoints that requires it; the examples below assumes you have it set.
+**NOTE:** Providing your `app_id` is beneficial if, you're working with a single `OneSignal` app and don't want to provide it as argument to methods that requires it; the examples below assume you have it set.

 ```php
     $config = [